portellam/deploy-VFIO/README.md

 1. **auto-Xorg** system service to find and set a valid Host boot [VGA](#VGA) device for Xorg.
 2. **Guest Audio Capture**
-  - Create an [audio loopback](https://github.com/portellam/audio-loopback) to output on the Host audio device Line-Out.
+&ensp;  - Create an [audio loopback](https://github.com/portellam/audio-loopback) to output on the Host audio device Line-Out.
-    - Listen on Host audio device Line-In (from Guest PCI Audio device Line-Out).
+&ensp;    - Listen on Host audio device Line-In (from Guest PCI Audio device Line-Out).
-    - Useful for systems with multiple audio devices.
+&ensp;    - Useful for systems with multiple audio devices.
-  - For virtual implementation, see *Virtual Audio Capture*.
+&ensp;  - For virtual implementation, see *Virtual Audio Capture*.

 3. **Libvirt Hooks**
-- Invoke [hooks](#libvirt-hooks) or scripts for all or individual Guests.
+&ensp;- Invoke [hooks](#libvirt-hooks) or scripts for all or individual Guests.
-- Switch display input (video output) at Guest start.
+&ensp;- Switch display input (video output) at Guest start.
-- **Dynamically** allocate CPU cores and prioritize CPU scheduler.
+&ensp;- **Dynamically** allocate CPU cores and prioritize CPU scheduler.
-- **Libvirt-nosleep**: per Guest system service, to prevent Host sleep while Guest is active.
+&ensp;- **Libvirt-nosleep**: per Guest system service, to prevent Host sleep while Guest is active.

 4. **RAM as Compressed Swapfile/partition**
-  - Create a compressed Swap device in Host memory, using the *lz4* algorithm (compression ratio of about 2:1).
+&ensp;  - Create a compressed Swap device in Host memory, using the *lz4* algorithm (compression ratio of about 2:1).
-    - Reduce swapiness to existing Host swap devices.
+&ensp;    - Reduce swapiness to existing Host swap devices.
-    - Reduce chances of Host memory exhaustion (given an event of memory over-allocation).
+&ensp;    - Reduce chances of Host memory exhaustion (given an event of memory over-allocation).
-  - Implementation is known as [zram-swap](#zram-swap).
+&ensp;  - Implementation is known as [zram-swap](#zram-swap).

 5. **Virtual Audio Capture**
-  - Setup a virtual audio driver for Windows that provides a discrete audio device.
+&ensp;  - Setup a virtual audio driver for Windows that provides a discrete audio device.
-  - Implementation is known as [Scream](#scream).
+&ensp;  - Implementation is known as [Scream](#scream).

 6. **Virtual Video Capture**
-  - Setup direct-memory-access (DMA) of a PCI VGA device output (video and audio) from a Guest to Host.
+&ensp;  - Setup direct-memory-access (DMA) of a PCI VGA device output (video and audio) from a Guest to Host.
-  - Implementation is known as [LookingGlass](https://looking-glass.io/).
+&ensp;  - Implementation is known as [LookingGlass](https://looking-glass.io/).
-  - **Disclaimer:** Only supported for Guests running Windows 7 and later (Windows NT 6.1+).
+&ensp;  - **Disclaimer:** Only supported for Guests running Windows 7 and later (Windows NT 6.1+).
 </details>

 ## Information